livewires/js-coding/worksheets/01-hello-world.md

 </html>
 ```

 Now when you reload the page you should get an alert that says 'Alert!'
 But what about the line `console.log()` that we added?
 That isn't seen on the page, but is hidden in the Javascript console.
 We'll be using this a lot in the future… Go into your browser, right click on the page and select `inspect`.
-In the window that appeared you should see the text `Console log!` displayed.
+In the window that appeared you should see the text `Console log!` displayed in the console section.

 ## Explore